444, 1011 – 9th Avenue S.E.

 +1 (403) 930-2493

-Elizabeth Diggon is a doctoral candidate in the Cultural Studies Program at Queen’s University, Kingston.
-Her dissertation examines the mobilization of art as a means of cultural diplomacy in the Canadian context from the mid-to-late twentieth century.
-Diggon is also an independent curator, art writer, and archival technician, and has worked with institutions such as the Agnes Etherington Art Centre, Kingston; the University of Lethbridge Art Gallery; and the Glenbow Archives, Calgary.
-She holds an MA in Art History from Queen’s University.
+Diggon holds a PhD in Cultural Studies from Queen’s University, Kingston.
+Her dissertation examined the mobilization of art as a means of cultural diplomacy in the Canadian context from the mid-to-late twentieth century.

 +1 (403) 930-2496